pyprogrammerblog/tiny-blocks/README.md

 fill_na = Fillna(value="Hola Mundo")
 to_sql = ToSQL(dsn_conn='psycopg2+postgres://user:***@localhost:5432/foobar')

+# you can chaine your generators and exhaust them at the end
 with Pipeline(name="My Pipeline"):
     generator = from_csv.get_iter()
     generator = drop_duplicates.get_iter(generator)
     generator = fill_na.get_iter(generator)            # no processing till this point
-    to_sql.exhaust(generator)                          # exhaust the generator
+    to_sql.exhaust(generator)                          # exhaust the generators

-# You can run it also as a Pipeline
+# You can also run it as a Pipeline
 with Pipeline(name="My Pipeline") as pipe:
     pipe >> from_csv >> drop_duplicates >> fill_na >> to_sql
 ```